cryoTUD/locscale/README.md

 ```
 ##### 3. Install REFMAC5 via CCP4/CCPEM

-LocScale needs a working instance of [REFMAC5](https://www2.mrc-lmb.cam.ac.uk/groups/murshudov/index.html).
+The model-based and hybrid map sharpening modes of LocScale need a working instance of [REFMAC5](https://www2.mrc-lmb.cam.ac.uk/groups/murshudov/index.html).
 If you already have CCP4/CCPEM installed check if the path to run `refmac5` is present in your environment.
+For model-free sharpening and confidence-aware density modification REFMAC5 is not required.

 ```bash
 which refmac5